-And to think that, less than six months earlier, guitarist and Led-leader Jimmy Page was still figuring out what to do about the fast-disintegrating Yardbirds, and his career, in general.
+Less than six months earlier, guitarist and Led-leader Jimmy Page was still figuring out what to do about the fast-disintegrating Yardbirds – and his career, in general.
 His old band’s demise, though it had in fact been coming for quite some time, was finally made official in August 1968.
 That left Page with nothing but the legal rights to the Yardbirds name and the responsibility of recruiting new musicians capable of fulfilling a slew of pending Scandinavian tour dates.

 There’s brutish, thunderous hard rock ("Good Times, Bad Times"), sensitive neo-folk rock ("Babe I’m Gonna Leave You"), lustful Delta blues ("You Shook Me"), nightmare-inducing art rock ("Dazed and Confused"), a vengeful wish softened by hymnal gentility ("Your Time Is Gonna Come"), some percussive Irish instrumental folk ("Black Mountain Side"), euphorically heavy, post-garage proto-metal ("Communication Breakdown") and more blues of both the condensed ("I Can’t Quit You Baby") and epic variety as they cobbled spare parts from rock’s earliest roots to birth a powerful, modern amalgam ("How Many More Times").

 If all this comprised the opening salvo of the hard-rock era, is it any wonder so much diversity would eventually fall under that all-too-limited heading?
-Or that such a small number of future bands came anywhere near to challenging Led Zeppelin’s amazing versatility and facility for mixing and hopping hop and between genres, as they please?
+Or that such a small number of future bands came anywhere near to challenging Led Zeppelin’s amazing versatility?